thesofproject/sof-docs/contribute/linux/development_tree.rst

 https://github.com/orgs/thesofproject/projects/2

+Process for firmware ABI changes is documented in :ref:`SOF_ABI_changes`.

 When the ABI is not backwards-compatible, the Pull Requests on the kernel side shall include code that deals with older firmware and topology files.

 Development branch
 ==================